Followers

 2. You could use a short personal anecdote or scenario in the intro (but you would still need thesis toward the beginning of the essay)

-3. That said, an AP reader is supposed to give you the thesis point even if it cones at the end.
+3. That said, an AP reader is supposed to give you the thesis point even if it comes at the end.

-4. Line of Reasoning is maybe easier to establish with a thesis at the beginning
+4. Line of Reasoning is maybe easier to establish with a thesis at the beginning, but an LOR will come naturally if you just use a traditional argument set up.

 5. If you panic about a thesis, just use an "Although......, statement.
 MUST BE A DEFENSIBLE POSITION (rubric)